-An Operating System is a collection of applications that manages PC hardware resources and provides common services for PC program.
-The OS is most important component of the system software in a computer system.
-All application programs needed an operating system to function properly.
+An Operating System is a collection of applications that manages PC hardware resources and provides standard services for PC programs.
+The OS is the most crucial component of the system software in a computer system.
+All application programs needed an operating system to function correctly.

-There is a possibility that PC may experience operating system crashes issues either due to a failure in hardware component or due to conflicts in the execution of applications installed in system.
-Computers running under the MS Window Operating System platform, a number of signs of OS crashes include the dreaded blue screen of death, automatically rebooting of the system or normally just freezing up to control the user from rebooting it or shutting it down completely from its GUI based Operating Systems.
-Due to difficulty of this problem, this guide will try to focus mainly on the probable causes of application component failure thereby presumptuous that all hardware parts are working appropriately.
+There is a possibility that the PC may experience operating system crash issues either due to a failure in hardware components or due to conflicts in the execution of applications installed in the system.
+For computers running under the MS Windows operating System platform, several signs of OS crashes include the dreaded blue screen of death, automatic rebooting of the system, or typically just freezing up to control the user from rebooting it or shutting it down entirely from its GUI-based Operating Systems.
+Due to the difficulty of this problem, this guide will try to focus mainly on the probable causes of application component failure, thereby making it presumptuous that all hardware parts are working appropriately.

 How to Troubleshoot Computer When OS crashes

-Whenever a system’s OS crashes, the first thing to do is to figure out why it happened and if there are any problems that you can fix for yourself.
-You can accomplish this by rebooting the PC in a normal mode option if it fixes the problems itself.
-Nevertheless, follow the below-listed methods to effectively troubleshoot the issue
+Whenever a system’s OS crashes, the first thing to do is to figure out why it happened and if there are any problems you can fix.
+You can do this by rebooting the PC in a normal mode if it fixes the problems.
+Nevertheless, follow the below-listed methods to troubleshoot the issue effectively.

 - Reboot the Operating system